JAPANESE STUDIES AT THE UNIVERSITY OF HAWAIʻI

 - by supporting the study of Okinawa in partnership with the Center for Okinawan Studies at SPAS/UHM.

-CJS also administers on behalf of the UHM East Asia Council the DOE Title VI National Resource Center-East Asia (worth $143,320 annually) and Foreign Language Area Studies Fellowships for UHM undergraduates and graduate students (worth $328,500 annually) pursuing EA studies.
+CJS also administers on behalf of the UHM East Asia Council the DOE Title VI National Resource Center-East Asia (worth $219,850 annually) and Foreign Language Area Studies Fellowships for UHM undergraduates and graduate students (worth $346,500 annually) pursuing East-Asia studies.

-Japanese Studies at UHM is one of the largest programs of its kind in the country, with the largest number of doctoral candidates (58) working on Japan.
+Japanese Studies at UHM is one of the largest programs of its kind in the country.

-In the 2011-2012 year and summer 2012, UHM offered 72 courses (multiple sections in the lower levels) in Japanese with an enrollment of 2201 and offered 124 area studies courses on or related to Japan with an enrollment of 2753.
-During this same period, courses on Japan or Japan-related courses were offered in twenty-six different subject areas, campus-wide, demonstrating the breadth and depth of the University’s Japanese studies expertise.
+In the 2016-2017 year and summer 2017, UHM offered 39 courses (multiple sections in the lower levels) in Japanese with an enrollment of 1878 and offered 64 area studies courses on or related to Japan with an enrollment of 1430.
+During this same period, courses on Japan or Japan-related courses were offered in twenty-two different subject areas, campus-wide, demonstrating the breadth and depth of the University’s Japanese studies expertise.